 To inform policy direction, the Provincial Government considers input from all cancer prevention and control partners.
 The Cancer Control Advisory Committee (CCAC) will facilitate this information exchange by providing advice to the Minister of Health and Community Services from cancer survivors, community groups, regional health authorities, health care professionals, and other key stakeholders and partners in the cancer prevention and control community.
-In developing its advice, the committee considers peer-reviewed research and best practice evidence in the context of Newfoundland and Labrador.
+In developing its advice, the committee invites guest speakers on new/emerging issues, and considers peer-reviewed research and best practice evidence in the context of Newfoundland and Labrador.
 As actions for select cancer prevention and control initiatives are implemented in Newfoundland and Labrador, the CCAC will advise the Minister on the progress of initiatives.